Can Dogs Eat Tomato Sauce?

 The organosulfides dissolve into the bloodstream of dogs whether chives are cooked or uncooked.

-The organosulfides are a poisonous compound that serves as protection for the chives plant against pests and insects.
+The organosulfides are poisonous compounds that protect the chives plant against pests and insects.

 What Should You Do If Your Dog Eats Tomato Sauce?